 The Nightingale Centre (library and learning resources centre) on the Kingston Hill campus is home to the music library, which holds an extensive collection of books, anthologies, scores, sheet music, periodicals, and audio and video recordings.

 The University also subscribes to an excellent range of e-resources for music, including Grove Music Online, RILM and the Naxos online recordings catalogue, which are accessible from any university workstation.

 Kingston University's Performing Arts and Community Engagement (PACE) programme offers an inclusive platform on which students, staff, alumni and members of the local community come together through the performing arts.
 It encompasses all possible combinations of music, dance and drama.

-Many of the graduates from this Composing for Film and Television course have progressed on to roles either in the music industry itself or related areas – or enrol for further study (eg MPhil/PhD).
+Many of the graduates from this Composing for Film and Television course have progressed on to roles either in the music industry itself or in related areas – or have enrolled for further study (e.g. MPhil/PhD).
 For those students who are already in employment and undertake the course part-time, the award may accelerate promotion and open up new opportunities.

 The nature of the Composing for Film and TV MMus course at Kingston – combining compositional and practical skills, alongside theoretical knowledge – equips graduates for a broad range of careers, including:

 Recent graduate destinations for this and similar courses include:

 The high level of research and transferable skills you acquire during your studies also makes careers in the wider commercial and business environments available to you.